OBOFoundry/purl.obolibrary.org/README.md

     cd obo-purls/tools
     vagrant up

-This will download a Debian Linux virtual machine, start it, and configure it as a web server.
+This will download a Ubuntu Linux virtual machine, start it, and configure it as a web server.
 The `/var/www/obo-purls` directory of the VM is synced with your local `obo-purls` directory.
 You can then log in and rebuild the `.htaccess` files:

     vagrant ssh
     cd /var/www/obo-purls